We are looking for volunteers to help us get Rubha Phoil ready for the permaculture gathering June 28-30.

 – We are looking for some volunteers residential or locals, with the usual growing, sowing, soil regeneration, garden and mulching and any other permaculture farming skills or desires to learn them… To come and help us on the location, but also people to help us remotely.

-… painters, artists, project managers, WordPress website builders, community builders, dry stane dykers, cooks, designers, sponsors, new members, joiners, kayaks, welders, scuba divers, cliff climbers, handy DIY people, musicians, video makers…
+… painters, artists, project managers, WordPress website builders, community builders, dry stane dykers, cooks, designers, sponsors, new members, joiners, kayakers, welders, scuba divers, cliff climbers, handy DIY people, musicians, video makers…

 We have some more specialised projects on the go: Natural building projects, Woodwork, Geodesic dome construction, aquaponics construction, canvas sowing, plumbing, 12V electrical systems, …

-We will always make sure that there is a fair balance between learning, work and play and if you are wwoofing, with food and accommodation.
+We will always make sure that there is a fair balance between learning, work and play and with food and accommodation.

 – 12V electrical systems: We are installing a 12V system in our house.
 Pretty complicated, but very exciting!
 We need someone who is comfortable with electrics and or able to self learn enough to install it, with our help.

-– We are looking for some people willing to mine some rocks from our quarry and repair the track.
+– We are looking for some people willing to jack hammer some rocks from our quarry and repair the track.

 – We need someone to coordinate a road upgrade project.